 I forgot to get a photo of the food table, sorry.
 I wanted to focus on tea party/picnic type foods and stay in budget which was fairly easy to do.

 Then just bought some more sandwiches, and pizza rolls for the kids.
 Finger foods are always a win!

 If you’re able to, the park makes the perfect tea party location; it’s cheap and fits the theme.
 If the park isn’t an option that’s okay, you could do a home or an indoor location and still make it work.

 Just keep in mind your guests, will the children be entertained?

 The time is also an important factor, schedule it around nap time.
 Nothing worst then a cranky birthday child.

 Still want to throw a One-derland birthday party but don’t have an “Alice”?
-If you have a boy, you could still easily have a tea party/wonderland party.
-Dressing them as the Mad Hatter would be adorable!
+Another idea for a tea party/wonderland party is, dress them as the Mad Hatter – that would be adorable!
 Or just simply dress them in a cute suit and tie.